Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 order by isfraud, predicted_label;
 ```

 To compute the overall accuracy, we then add up the correctly predicted values and divide by the total number of observations.
-Your numbers might be slightly different but the overall accuracy will be in the 99% range.
+Your numbers might be slightly different but it will be in the 99% range.

 ```
 select 'overall' predicted_label